Anarchism in Greece: Early anarchism

-Pyrgos, a Peloponnese city close to Patras, was another place that anarchist ideas flourished along with other socialist currents.
+Pyrgos, a Peloponnese city close to Patras, was another place where anarchist ideas flourished along with other socialist currents.
 The fight against loan sharks and the heavy taxation by the state fueled anarchist thought among small raisin producers in the Peloponnese which was the home of various anarchist groups in the late 19th century.
 New Light (Νέον Φως) was a western Peloponnese weekly newspaper that voiced anarchist ideas (local and international).
 It was first published in October 1898 by the lawyer Vasileios Theodoridis.
-Its aim was to unify the subversive people of the Western Peloponnese to face the social problem.
-The newspaper contained articles of Drakoulis, translations of the works of Pavlos Argyriadis, republications of texts that first appeared in Athenian magazines and news about the Greek and the international labor movement.
+Its aim was to unify the subversive people of the Western Peloponnese to face social problems.
+The newspaper contained articles by Drakoulis, translations of the works of Pavlos Argyriadis, republications of texts that first appeared in Athenian magazines, and news about the Greek and the international labor movement.
 It also contained adages of the Orthodox Church Fathers and Charles Fourier as well as translations of texts by Bakunin, Kropotkin and Girard.

 The anarchist groups of the Peloponnese were the strongest in Greece until the early 20th century.
-They had a lively propaganda work in the cities and their surroundings as opposed to "authoritarian" socialists who were more interested in parliamentary politics.
+They conducted lively propaganda work in the cities and their surroundings as opposed to "authoritarian" socialists who were more interested in parliamentary politics.
 They encouraged abstention in the elections of 1899 and mobilized against loan sharks and taxation in the name of raisin producers.
-They did not seek the support of the state to confront the currant crisis but they denounced instead state mechanisms of oppression.
+They did not seek the support of the state to confront the current crisis but they denounced instead state mechanisms of oppression.

 Zestful socialist Stavros Kallergis was arguing in The Socialist (a newspaper he was editing) that socialism is the path towards Anarchism.
-The Socialist was funneling the contemporary socialist thought of Europe, ranging from moderate socialist to anarchist opinions, during the 1890s.
+The Socialist funneling the contemporary socialist thought of Europe into Greece, ranging from moderate socialist to anarchist opinions, over the course of the 1890s.

 Persecution against anarchists intensified in the summer of 1894.
 The assassination of Sadi Carnot by an anarchist led to a barrage of attacks against the anarchists by the press, and in particular by Asty, the official organ of Charilaos Trikoupis' party.
 Many anarchists and socialists were put on trial and this led others to either flee the country or relocate in isolated parts of Greece.
 Similarly, many radical publications closed down and mainstream activity was reduced.

-In 1896 in Patras, Dimitrios Matsalis, a sandal maker, murdered Dionysios Fragkopoulos, a banker and currant merchant and injured Andreas Kollas.
-He declared that "I acted alone.
+In 1896 in Patras, Dimitrios Matsalis, a sandal maker, murdered Dionysios Fragkopoulos, a banker and currant merchant, and injured Andreas Kollas.
+He declared, "I acted alone.
 By killing I did not aim at people but I stroke the capital.
-I am an anarchist and as an anarchist I am in favor of violence."
+I am an anarchist, and as an anarchist I am in favor of violence."
 He committed suicide in prison.
 Fragkopoulos' assassination arguably intensified the erosion of collective identities as the persecutions continued.